doublecash/TeleGram-Scraper/README.md

 * ( members.csv is default if you changed name use it )
 * Send Bulk sms To Collected Data

+add users to your group ( in devlopment )
+$ python3 add2group.py members.csv

 `$ python3 smsbot.py members.csv`

 * Update Tool